Dąbrowa

 Duleczka Wolka

-Duleczka Wolka, a village in the Mielec county, about 16 kilometers south west of Mielec, towards Radomysl Wlk.
+Duleczka Wolka, a village in the Mielec county, about 16 kilometers southwest of Mielec, towards Radomysl Wlk.
 The Roman Catholic parish and post office are in Radomysl Wlk.
 There are 62 houses, 386 residents; the major estate consists of tillable fields 14, meadow and gardens 2, pasture 2, forest 65 mor.; the minor estate has tillable fields 340, meadow and gardens 27, pasture 31, forest 1 m.
 The owner of the major estate is the Count Raczynski family.

 Submitted and translated by James Czuchra, Chicago, IL.
 Jan.2001